 - To develop student's analytical and judgmental abilities by teaching deductive and inductive reasoning in the application of legal principles to fact situations that pose legal problems.

-- To develop students ability to communicate effectively in the professional environment.
+- To develop students’ ability to communicate effectively in the professional legal environment.

-- To understanding the Iowa Code of Professional Responsibility and how it applies to paralegals and attorneys.
+- To develop students' understanding of the Iowa Rules of Professional Responsibility and how they apply to paralegals and attorneys.

 - To provide students with the ability to make ethical decisions in the legal environment.

 - To understand the emerging role of the paralegal and the place of the paralegal in expanding the delivery of legal services.

 - To stay abreast of changes in the legal profession and incorporate the needs of the workplace into the curriculum.

 - To maintain good relations with the Iowa State Bar Association and the Iowa Association of Paralegals and to work collaboratively with these groups to improve and increase the utilization of paralegals in the workplace.